VdocVdoc/Easy-Discord-JS/readme.md

 1. Install the code from GitHub
 2. Download Discord.js using: npm install discord.js
+3. In the file config.json, change the token that you copied.
-3. Run the code: node index.js
+4. Run the code: node index.js
-4. Enjoy!
+5. Enjoy!